-- 1.13 This AMR will continue to report on the former National Core Output Indicators (NCOIs) and the data provided in this report has, wherever possible, continued to follow the format provided over previous years.
-However, future key planning documents will include specific targets/indicators that can be monitored on a regular basis. - 1.14 In addition to the NCOIs, chapters also include local indicators to reflect the particular local issues and priorities, and to provide a backdrop against which to consider the effects of policies.
+This AMR will continue to report on the former National Core Output Indicators (NCOIs) and the data provided in this report has, wherever possible, continued to follow the format provided over previous years.
+However, future key planning documents will include specific targets/indicators that can be monitored on a regular basis.

+- 1.14 In addition to the NCOIs, chapters also include local indicators to reflect the particular local issues and priorities, and to provide a backdrop against which to consider the effects of policies.
 These additional local indicators are selected by the local planning authority as they have direct reference to the borough.
-For example, information on changing trends in the tourism sector and the demand for holiday accommodation will be of importance for planning the future of coastal towns as tourist destinations. - 1.15 This choice of local indicators will be added to each year as the Local Plan is progressed to reflect relevant local issues and policy monitoring needs and to monitor the targets set out in each of the policies.
-When the Local Plan and other development plan documents are adopted, the AMR will incorporate the monitoring of the full set of targets and indicators as set out in the relevant document.
-Monitoring systems are being developed so that for future AMRs a full suite of data will be available to monitor the local plan policies and targets. - 1.16 The report also covers relevant contextual indicators.
+For example, information on changing trends in the tourism sector and the demand for holiday accommodation will be of importance for planning the future of coastal towns as tourist destinations. - 1.15 Following the adoption of Local Plan in July 2017, this approach was reviewed and, in future AMRs, all plan policies will be monitored in line with the framework established in the Plan. - 1.16 The report also covers relevant contextual indicators.
 These relate to the current trends within the borough and include such information as population, average income, employment rates, house prices and tenure, health and crime levels.
-This information is based on contextual information drawn from nationally published data sets and locally collected statistics, and also from information held or collected within the council and its partner organisations and therefore is the most up-to-date information available at the time of report compilation. - 1.17 The amended Section 34 of the Town and Country Planning Compulsory Purchase Act and the 2012 Regulations does not specify indicators, except for housing delivery, but the Act still has the general requirement to report annually (at least) on planning policies, so generally all policies should be monitored if possible.
+This information is based on information drawn from nationally published data sets and locally collected statistics, and also from information held or collected within the council and its partner organisations and therefore is the most up-to-date information available at the time of report compilation. - 1.17 The amended Section 34 of the Town and Country Planning Compulsory Purchase Act and the 2012 Regulations does not specify indicators, except for housing delivery, but the Act still has the general requirement to report annually (at least) on planning policies, so generally all policies should be monitored if possible.
 However, it needs to be considered whether it is an efficient use of resources to provide information every year on every policy, particularly if some policies cover very specialised areas, or have not been used very frequently.
-There may also be a case for considering policies as a group if low numbers are involved, or where it is difficult to quantify the effects of a particular policy. - 1.18 As the new Local Plan has progressed to its Examination stage, it is an appropriate point to consider how monitoring of policies should be approached in the future.
+There may also be a case for considering policies as a group if low numbers are involved, or where it is difficult to quantify the effects of a particular policy. - 1.18 As the new Local Plan has been adopted (outside of the monitoring period), it is an appropriate point to consider how monitoring of policies should be approached in the future.
 The Council will be considering how best to take this forward in the light of the availability of resources and the value of outputs achieved as referred to in the paragraph above.
-It is likely that the form and content of the AMR may change next year to reflect the new monitoring criteria and methods of monitoring. - 1.19 Please note all information and data are from sources within Scarborough Borough Council unless otherwise stated.
+The form and content of the AMR will change next year to reflect the new monitoring criteria and methods of monitoring. - 1.19 Please note all information and data are from sources within Scarborough Borough Council unless otherwise stated.